syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Shapes.md

 ---
 layout: post
 title: Shapes
-description: How to import charts,sparklines, image and rich textbox in SfSpreadsheet
+description: How to import charts, sparklines, pictures and textboxes in SfSpreadsheet
 platform: wpf
 control: SfSpreadsheet
 documentation: ug
 ---

 # Shapes
- This section explains how to import charts,sparklines, image and rich textbox in SfSpreadsheet.
+ This section explains how to charts, sparklines, pictures and textboxes in SfSpreadsheet.
 <br/>

 ## Charts